mohamedelamraoui1/mcp-application-example/ai-integration/README.md

 # MCP Knowledge Base System

-This is a Model Context Protocol (MCP) server that provides access to a company knowledge base through OpenAI's chat completions API.
+This is a Model Context Protocol (MCP) server that provides access to a company knowledge base through Groq's chat completions API.

+## ✅ Current Status: WORKING!

+The `client-simple.py` is now fully functional and successfully:
+- Connects to the MCP server
+- Communicates with Groq API (free tier)
+- Retrieves information from the knowledge base
+- Provides intelligent responses

+**Quick Test**: Run `python client-simple.py` to see it in action!

 ## Understanding the Problem You Encountered